manishvenu/Apostle_Islands_Ice_Cover_Model_Development/README.md

 1. [Clone the Repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 2. Open the ".RProj" file in RStudio.
 (Make sure your R version is around 4.2.2) With 'renv', it should install the necessary packages.

+### Usage

+This project was run with RStudio on Windows 11 (Verified with most updated versions of R, RStudio, and Windows on 7/11/2023).
+There are two ways to run this project.

+PREFERRED: Run only the main code with the already compiled ice cover data:
+1. Open the project in RStudio with the .Rproj file
+2. Source the Code/ModelDriver.R File.
+This runs all other scripts.

+POSSIBLE: To recreate the project from scratch:
+1. Open the project in RStudio with the .Rproj file
+2. ****THIS TAKES A LONG TIME**** Source the Code/IceCoverDataDriver.R File.
+This collects the ice cover data for the Apostle Islands
+3. Run the Code/ModelDriver.R File.
+This runs all other scripts.

 ### Repo Organization

 #### Code